About Prue

 Prue specialises in preparing women for motherhood and helping parents to become families.
 She aims to provide pregnant women with high level consistent and evidenced-based information focussing on the physical and emotional side of your pregnancy.

-This workshop provides the perfect foundation and essential information in preparing you for your birth.
+A consultation with Prue provides the perfect foundation and essential information in preparing you for your birth.
+The following provides an outline of areas where you will find Prue’s insights invaluable.

 Topics covered: